joshamilton/argonaut/docs/output.md

 ## Introduction

 This document describes the output produced by the pipeline.
-All of the programs being run will have their own folder in the output directory specified by your params.yaml file.
+All of the programs being run will have their own folder in the output directory, nested within a folder describing which step each program is used for.

-The directories created after the pipeline has finished will depend on which options are selected in the configuration and which programs are run.
+The directories created will depend on which options are selected in the configuration and which programs are run.
 All paths are relative to the top-level results directory.

 ## Pipeline overview